dcgleason/triviaGame/README.md

 **Motivation**

-While there are many trivia games out there on the interent, none, so far as I could tell, exsist that are specificially in the realm of space / atronomy.
+While there are many trivia games out there on the internet, none, so far as I could tell, exsist that are specificially in the realm of space / atronomy.
 Being a fan of the topic, I felt that it would be at least good to create an astronomy trivia game so that it exists and so that other astronomy-fans can enjoy it.

 **Technologies Used**